SeasonalForecastingEngine/SeaVal/scripts/SeaValDocumentation/bookdown/_book/02-plotting.md

 <img src="02-plotting_files/figure-html/unnamed-chunk-12-1.png" width="480" />

 As we can see, the function restricts the data to all gridcells for which the centerpoint lies within the specified country.
 This is useful, for example, for calculating mean scores for the specified country.
-However, it is not optimal for plotting since every grid cell past the border is censored even though the original data table contained values there.
+However, it is not optimal for plotting, since all grid cells past the border are censored, even though the original data table contained values there.
 To this end, the `restrict_to_country` function has a `rectangle`-argument that you can set to `TRUE` for plotting:

 ```r
 dt_new = restrict_to_country(dt[month == 10 & year == 2020],'Kenya', rectangle = TRUE)